black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 text, xpText, healthText, goldText, monsterStats, and monsterName.

 Remember to declare these with the const keyword, and name the variables to match the ids.

+## Step 30
+Finally, use querySelector() to get the #monsterHealth element.
+Because you have already declared a monsterHealth variable earlier, you need to use a different variable name for this element.

+Declare a new variable with the const keyword and name it monsterHealthText.